Alpha GPC vs CDP Choline: Which Choline Source Actually Works Better?

 - You want a noticeable effect on focus and processing speed within hours, not weeks.

-- You're stacking Alpha GPC with other nootropics (caffeine, L-theanine) for a same-day performance boost.
+- You're stacking it with other nootropics (caffeine, L-theanine) for a same-day performance boost.

 - You care about choline density and want the most acetylcholine precursor per milligram.